 We may require you to take (or not to take) holiday on particular dates, including when the business is closed, particularly busy, or during your notice period.
+The employer will provide at least 14 days' notice of any requirement to take a holiday.

-13.4.
+13.5.
 Sickness during periods of holiday